 Vertical Window Blinds Alternatives

-If you’re not sold on the idea of installing vertical blinds, consider using Budget Blinds vertical window blinds alternatives that are perfect, too, for sliding glass doors and large windows.
+If you’re not sold on the idea of installing vertical blinds, consider using Budget Blinds vertical window blinds alternatives that are perfect, too, for window coverings for sliding glass doors and large windows.
 The options are varied and include vertical cellular shades, sheer vertical blinds, sliding panel track blinds, and woven wood natural blinds.
 All the alternatives have great privacy and view control, thanks to custom configurations like free-floating, side stack, and split stack.

 To help you find window covering solutions that match your existing home décor, Budget Blinds offers these in a wide variety of cell sizes, fabrics, colors, and opacities.
 For better lighting control, sun protection, and energy efficiency, sliding panel track blinds and roller shades on panel tracks are great too.